 For more info contact: firstname.lastname@example.org

 Gregg Mitman is the Vilas Research and William Coleman Professor of History, Medical History, and Environmental Studies at the University of Wisconsin-Madison.
 He is an award-winning author, filmmaker, and teacher whose interests span the history of science, medicine, and the environment in the United States and the world.
 A past president of the American Society for Environmental History, he is the recipient of fellowships from the Alexander Von Humboldt Foundation, the Carnegie Corporation of New York, and the John S. Guggenheim Memorial Foundation, among others.
 His books and co-edited volumes include Future Remains: A Cabinet of Curiosities for the Anthropocene(University of Chicago Press, 2018), Breathing Space: How Allergies Shape our Lives and Landscapes (Yale University Press, 2007), and Reel Nature: America’s Romance with Wildlife on Film, rev. ed.
 (University of Washington Press, 2009).
 He co-produced and co-directed two films, In the Shadow of Ebola, an intimate portrait of the Ebola outbreak in Liberia, and The Land Beneath Our Feet, a documentary on history, memory, and land rights in Liberia.
-His most recent book, A World of Firestone: Capitalism, American Empire, and the Promise of Liberia, will be published by The New Press.
+His most recent book, Empire of Rubber: Firestone’s Scramble for Land and Power in Liberia, will be published by The New Press.

-This event is co-presented by the UMass/Five College Graduate Program in History as part of the 2020 History Writer-In-Residence Program.
-Supported by Five Colleges, Inc., this programs hosts renowned writers whose historical work engages broad public audiences
+This event is co-presented by the UMass/Five College Graduate Program in History as part of the 2021 History Writer-In-Residence Program.
+Supported by Five Colleges, Inc., this program hosts renowned writers whose historical work engages broad public audiences

 The Feinberg Family Distinguished Lecture Series is made possible thanks to the generosity of UMass Amherst history department alumnus Kenneth R. Feinberg ’67 and associates.
 The series is co-sponsored by more than 3 dozen university and community organizations.